GrantS2S/website/content/integrations/dolfin/_order.md

 ---
-title: "Raise orders"
+title: "Raise Orders"
-subtitle: "Sync orders from your ecommerce sales channel(s) to Dolfin"
+subtitle: "Automatically raise online orders into Dolfin as a sale."
 imageDestop: "/images/a03.png"
 imageDestopWidth: "1007"
 imageMobile: "/images/a003.png"